risabsank/self-healing-architecture/README.md

 Self-Healing Runtime is a professional-grade autonomous incident response platform for live software systems.
 It monitors running applications inside isolated sandboxes, detects failures, gathers evidence, reasons about likely root causes, retrieves similar past incidents from memory, applies safe bounded fixes, verifies recovery, and stores the incident outcome for future use.

-This project is not a generic chatbot and it is not a collection of static alerting playbooks.
-The goal is to show a long-running agent behaving like a careful production incident responder.
+Self-Healing Runtime is not a generic chatbot and it is not a collection of static alerting playbooks.
+The system is designed around long-running agents that behave like careful production incident responders.

 ## One-Liner

 An autonomous runtime that watches live sandboxed apps, diagnoses failures with structured evidence, safely applies bounded remediations, verifies recovery, and remembers what worked.

-## What The Project Demonstrates
+## What The System Demonstrates

-The project should be understandable in a short demo, but deep enough to stand as a serious resume centerpiece:
+The system is designed to be understandable in a short demo while still reflecting production-grade architecture:

 1. A small target web service starts healthy.
 2. A realistic failure is injected, such as a broken database connection string.